Orlando Museums & Art Galleries

-Everyone knows that Orlando is a magical place where you can enjoy fantastic lands, endless adventures and wondrous experiences you won’t find anywhere else.
-But with documented history that includes Indigenous settlers, astronauts, African-American trailblazers, artistic visionaries and more, as well as robust regional support for the arts, Orlando has also emerged as a top destination for cultural tourists.
+Everyone knows that Orlando is a wondrous place where you can enjoy fantastic lands, endless adventures and incredible experiences you won’t find anywhere else.
+But with documented history that includes Indigenous settlers, astronauts, African American trailblazers, artistic visionaries and more, as well as robust regional support for the arts, Orlando has also emerged as a top destination for cultural tourists.

 Discover: Orlando History

-Whether you want to explore the past, see historic artistry with your own eyes, or just immerse yourself in gorgeous paintings and sculpture you’ll not soon forget, you won’t want to miss Orlando’s museums and galleries — including these family-friendly options!
+Whether you want to explore the past, see historic artistry with your own eyes, or just immerse yourself in gorgeous paintings and sculpture you won’t soon forget, make time for Orlando’s museums and galleries — including these family-friendly options.